-When we examine the effect of cash flow when risk is neutralized, we see that the importance of both advertising and R & D is reduced below statistical significance.
-This is due to the previously noted high positive correlation among the variables.
-There are three possible explanations for this phenomenon.
-First, because our portfolios are ordered by financial leverage, it is possible that low leverage firms have high cash flows, and independently, have high advertising and R & D expenditures.
-In this case, because cash flows exert a stronger influence on leverage, the importance of advertising and R & D is reduced, but the variables do not proxy for each other.
-A second possiblity is that advertising and R & D create high cash flows and therefore proxy for the availability of internal funds.
-Finally, it is possible that cash flows are a proxy for all firm-specific investment opportunities, including advertising and R & D.
+Table 9.8 The Effect of Operating Cash Flow on Financial Leverage possible that low leverage firms have high cash flows and independently have high advertising and R&D expenditures.
+In this case, because cash flows exert a stronger influence on leverage, the importance of advertising and R&D is reduced, but the variables do not proxy for each other.
+A second possibility is that advertising and R&D create high cash flows and therefore proxy for the availability of internal funds.
+Finally, it is possible that cash flows are a proxy for all firm-specific investment opportunities, including advertising and R&D.